BMP to SVG

 300+ formats supported

-How to use BMP to SVG Converter?
+Complete Guide to BMP to SVG

-BMP to SVG Converter FAQs
+BMP to SVG FAQs

 The biggest difference is that a BMP is a raster image made from a grid of pixels, while an SVG is a vector image built from code.
 An SVG file is actually a text file that uses XML code to describe shapes, lines, and colors.
 This code-based structure is what allows an SVG to be scaled to any size, from a tiny icon to a giant billboard, with absolutely zero loss of quality.